 But if that’s the case then why are sites like these not penalized?

-Aren’t such gigs on Fiverr promoting ways to game Google and Fiverr is not the only one which does this.
+Aren’t such gigs on Fiverr promoting ways to game Google and Fiverr is not the only one that does this.

 Do they escape because they are big brands?